-A 'child protection' or 'confidential' file should be commenced in the event of:

-- A referral to First Response/Children's Social Care. - A number of minor concerns on the child's main school file. - Any child open to social care.

-The school will keep digital records of concerns about children even where there is no need to refer the matter to First Response/Children's Social Care (or similar) immediately.

-Records will be kept up to date and reviewed regularly by the Senior Designated Safeguarding Lead, to evidence and support actions taken by staff in discharging their safeguarding arrangements.

-The digital record can be active or non-active in terms of monitoring i.e., a child is no longer LAC, subject to a child protection plan or EHAF and this level of activity can be recorded in the chronology.
-If future concerns arise, they can be re-activated and indicated as such on the chronology as new information arises.
+- 38.1 A 'child protection' or 'confidential' file should be commenced in the event of: - A referral to First Response/Children's Social Care. - A number of minor concerns on the child's main school file. - Any child open to social care. - 38.2 All 'child protection' or 'confidential' file should contain the following (Smoothwall: Safeguard (our electronic management system, is already set up to record in accordance with statutory guidance): - A front sheet. - A chronology. - A record of concern in more detail and body map, where appropriate. - A record of concerns and issues shared by others. - 38.3 The school will keep electronic records of concerns about children even where there is no need to refer the matter to First Response/Children's Social Care (or similar) immediately. - 38.4 Records will be kept up to date and reviewed regularly by the Snr Designated Safeguarding Lead, to evidence and support actions taken by staff in discharging their safeguarding arrangements.
+Original notes will be retained (but clearly identified as such) as this is a contemporaneous account; they may be important in any criminal proceedings arising from current or historical allegations of abuse or neglect. - 38.5 The 'confidential' file can be active or non-active in terms of monitoring i.e., a child is no longer LAC, subject to a child protection plan or EHAF and this level of activity can be recorded on the front sheet as a start and end date.
+If future concerns arise, they can be re-activated and indicated as such on the front sheet and on the chronology as new information arises.

-Transfer of child's child protection file, child in need, LAC, or confidential file:
+39. Transfer of child's child protection file, child in need, LAC, or confidential file (statutory requirement):

-Our school will adopt the file transfer guidance contained in KCSiE 2023 and ensure when a child moves school / education provision their child protection / confidential file is sent securely to their new educational setting when the child leaves the school.

-For those children subject of social care and safeguarding agency involvement will ensure the file is able to evidence the child's journey and include key information as described in KCSiE 2023 Should a child subject to social care involvement transfer schools, college, or education provider we will ensure the child's child protection or confidential file move is transferred within 5 days as required by KCSIE.

-Our DSL team will liaise directly with the receiving school, college or alternative placement and hold a discussion to share important information to support the child's transfer to ensure the child remains safeguarded, has any 'reasonable adjustments' agreed, and put in place and to ensure the changes experienced by the child are as smooth as possible to enable a positive integration experience and engagement with new staff and learning.

-In accordance with KCSiE 2023 we will maintain information on cohorts of children who have been open to social care, have had a social worker or who are closed to social care and may have returned to the family home.
+- 39.1 Our school will adopt the file transfer guidance contained in KCSiE 2024 and ensure when a child moves school/education provision their child protection/confidential file is sent securely to their new educational setting when the child starts/ leaves the school/academy. - 39.2 For those children subject of social care and safeguarding agency involvement will ensure the file is able to evidence the child's journey and include key information as described in KCSiE 2024 should a child subject to social care involvement transfer schools, college, or education provider we will ensure the child's child protection or confidential file move is transferred within 5 days as required by KCSIE. - 39.3 Our Senior DSLs will liaise directly with the receiving school, college or alternative placement and hold a discussion to share important information to support the child's transfer to ensure the child remains safeguarded, has any 'reasonable adjustments' agreed, and put in place and to ensure the changes experienced by the child are as smooth as possible to enable a positive integration experience and engagement with new staff and learning. - 39.4 In accordance with KCSiE 2024 we will maintain information on cohorts of children who have been open to social care, have had a social worker or who are closed to social care and may have returned to the family home.
 This information will only be considered for sharing 'if appropriate' with the new school or provider in advance of the child leaving to allow for the new school to continue supporting the children who have had a social worker or been victims of abuse, including those who are currently receiving support through the 'Channel' programme.

-(KCSIE 2023 paragraph123 and pages 150 to 152 and Annex C).
+[KCSIE 2024 paragraph123 and pages 150 to 152 and Annex C]

-Recording Practice
+40. Recording Practice